llComodino/llComodino/README.md

 </p>

-🌱 I’m currently learning Rust
+🌱 I’m currently learning Typescript

 👯 I’m looking to find any meaning in what I'm doing